voxel51/eta/README.md

 ETA is very portable:
 - Installable on Mac or Linux
-- Supports both Python 2.7.X and Python 3.6.X
+- Supports Python 2.7.X and Python 3.6.X
-- Supports both OpenCV 2.4+ and OpenCV 3.0+
+- Supports OpenCV 2.4+ and OpenCV 3.0+
-- Supports both CPU and GPU execution
+- Supports CPU-only and GPU-enabled installations
-- Supports both CUDA 8 and CUDA 9 (for GPU installations)
+- Supports CUDA 8, 9 and 10 (for GPU installations)

 ## Installation